leesaxby/webpack-hmr-issue/README.md

 ```
 With the above code HMR works as expected.

-But if you add an extention to the module name...
+But if you add a file extension to either the main import **or** the accept module name...
 ```
 module.hot.accept('./App.js', () => { render(App); });
 ```
-The browser console reports that a module has been changed i.e:
+The browser console reports that the module has been updated i.e:
 ```
 [WDS] App hot update...
 [HMR] Checking for updates on the server...